 New student housing is currently under construction on the Santa Rosa campus!
-Students who will attend SRJC in Fall 2023 can now sign-up to be notified when the student housing application opens.
-Email email@example.com to be added to the list.
+Students who will attend SRJC in Fall 2023 can apply now for On-Campus Housing.
+Call (707) 535-3778 or email firstname.lastname@example.org if you have any questions.

-To avoid the challenges of finding housing, we highly recommend that all new students live with a host family when they first arrive.
-SRJC is partnered with International Student Placements, a national homestay organization of more than 25 years, who does a wonderful job matching students with local host families.
-Host families are personally interviewed in their home, screened, and selected for the program.
-Information and photos about different families are provided during the application process.
-Most host families are located within 8-10 kilometers from SRJC.
+SRJC is partnered with International Student Placements, a national homestay organization of more than 25 years that does a wonderful job matching students with local host families.
+Host families are carefully screened and selected for the program.
+Most hosts are located within 5 miles of SRJC.
 All students have a private bedroom and most have a shared bathroom.
 The homestay program is flexible and offers 1, 2, and 3-month housing options for students who are looking for short-term housing to get situated.
 If you want to stay longer with the host family, you can make arrangements to do so.
-You will pay monthly and pay your host family directly.
+You will pay the monthly rate to your host family directly.

 - You’ve got a Friend: Host families can show you around and help you get settled.
 Host families will email with you and maybe video chat before you arrive so you can get to know each other.